Choose another writer in this calendar:

 ||Erich Auerbach (1892-1957)|

-Erich Auerbach was born in Berlin into a upper-middle class
+Auerbach was born in Berlin into an upper-middle class family of

 elite school, he underwent a training in classical studies and in